naturalist/go-versus-kelp/README.md

 The Benchmarks
 --------------

-1. Go
+### Go

-1.1.
-Run the http server: `./server`
+1. Run the http server: `./server`
-1.1.
-Siege the server with one concurrent user:
+1. Siege the server with one concurrent user:

     > siege -b -c 1 -t 20s -f urls.txt